dory1318/bookmark/userstory.md

 I want to be able do delete unnecessary bookmarks.

 As a user,
-To save all the changes I made,
+So I can make changes,
 I want to be able to update bookmarks.

 As a user,